AnonymousSubConf/KDD_Sub558/README.md

 # KDD_Sub558
-Containing some important illustrative figures for rebuttal
+This anonymous repository contains some important illustrative figures for rebuttal.
+Considering that the resolution of these figures is quite high, it's best to download them locally for browsing.